UlordChain/Ulord-platform/README.md

-# Ulord OS(UOS) - The Most Powerful Infrastructure for Content Distribution Applications
+# Ulord Platform - The Most Powerful Infrastructure for Content Distribution Applications
 [中文](./README_zh.md)

-Welcome to the Ulord Platform(UOS) source code repository!
+Welcome to the Ulord Platform(UPaaS) source code repository!
 Ulord platform software enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which content distribution applications can be built.

 This code is currently alpha-quality and under rapid development.